Broken Chanter: COVID-19 pandemic and Catastrophe Hits

 With touring to promote Broken Chanter cut short by the COVID-19 pandemic, MacGregor spent the many lockdowns recording and releasing ambient and instrumental EPs for Bandcamp Fridays.
 MacGregor stated that he did this to make sure that was remaining creative during the pandemic-required lockdowns.

 MacGregor recorded the second Broken Chanter album at Chem 19 with producer Paul Savage in March and April 2021, having exchanged demos and notes during lockdown prior to in-person pre-production sessions when restrictions allowed.
 Catastrophe Hits was released on 29 October 2021 on Last Night From Glasgow and Olive Grove Records, going on to win The Weekender's Album of the Year award, and reaching number 7 in the Scottish Album Chart, number 10 in the UK Vinyl Chart, number 16 in the UK Independent Album Chart, and number 30 in the UK Physical Sales Chart.
-The album's first single Extinction Event Souvenir T-shirt was ranked at number 20 in The Herald's Top 100 songs of 2021.
+The album's first single Extinction Event Souvenir T-shirt was ranked at number 20 in The Herald's Top 100 songs of 2021, and So Long!
+(I'm Not Around) was ranked at number 44 in The Herald's Top 100 songs of 2022.

+Chemikal Underground and Chorus of Doubt

+Chemikal Underground announced on 30 November 2023 that they had signed Broken Chanter and they would release MacGregor's third album in early 2024.
+On 5 April 2024 Chorus of Doubt was released to positive reviews with Uncut Magazine awarding it 8/10 and commenting "Songwriter David MacGregor’s particular skill is in camouflaging rage, heartbreak, and despair as uplifting earworms.
+[Chorus of Doubt] shows a band on top of their game…at its best it’s agit-pop with heart."
+Chorus of Doubt reached #99 in the Scottish Album Chart and #48 in the UK Download Chart in its week of release.

+In September 2024, Chorus of Doubt was announced on the Longlist of 20 for the 2024 Scottish Album of the Year Award.